 Where to Eat in Quebec City

-Bistro L’Atelier – We came here for burgers, cocktails, and steak tartare!
+Bistro L’Atelier- We came here for burgers, cocktails, and steak tartare!
 It was a cool atmosphere and really good food.
 The restaurant is a bit of a walk from the Old Town but worth exploring another part of Quebec City.

-La Maison Smith – This is the cutest cafe right in the center of Place-Royale.
-The coffee and pastries were delish, and we enjoyed spending our time there just people watching since it’s right in the main square.
+La Maison Smith- This is the cutest cafe right in the center of Place-Royale.
+The coffee and pastries were delish, and we enjoyed spending our time just people watching since it’s right in the main square.

-Le Mezzé – It started pouring rain one day, and we just wanted to eat.
+Le Mezzé- It started pouring rain one day, and we just wanted to eat.
 Le Mezzé looked pretty good, so we snuck in there hoping to get a seat.
-The place is tiny, so we got lucky with a table.
+The place is tiny, but we got lucky with a table.
 We seriously ordered half of the menu and had the best evening!
 The service and the food were fantastic.

 Quebec City really does have that whole euro feel, and we had such a great time there.
 If you don’t want to spend on airfare, you can make the drive out from Chicago in about 15 hours.
 Then I recommend making a stop in Montreal, Toronto, and Niagara Falls on the way home.
 Great little getaway!